White House considering plan to replace Tillerson with Pompeo

 Tillerson has recently begun discussing a year-end departure with colleagues, according to a second administration official.

+Tillerson is expected to have lunch with Trump and Defense Secretary James Mattis at the White House Friday.

-Tillerson was at the White House, but Trump did not answer whether he wanted the secretary to stay on the job.
+Tillerson was at the White House Thursday, but Trump did not answer whether he wanted the secretary to stay on the job.
 The two men met twice Thursday.

 In response to the reports, Press Secretary Sarah Huckabee Sanders said, "There are no personnel announcements at this time," adding that Tillerson "continues to lead the State Department."